/

 From the perspective of Matt Check, Head Winemaker and Co-Founder at Cellar Beast Winehouse, with over a decade of experience making Washington wines from Washington State fruit.

 Washington State has a plethora of American Viticultural Areas (AVAs) that all have terroirs and microclimates that support a wide range of grape varietals, with over 55,000 acres of wine grapes currently growing.
 Cellar Beast Winehouse is dedicated to bringing Washington’s AVAs to life through our high-quality wines.
 While in the wine industry, I have enjoyed working with the best grapes from these areas and, most importantly, meeting the hard-working growers who make our prestigious wines possible.
 For all our wine enthusiasts, here’s a breakdown of the significant AVAs, their signature grapes, and the wineries leading the industry.
+Learn more about Washington State and other major wine regions in Wine Basics.

 Columbia Valley AVA